Internal Masthead Image

 Introducing breathable membranes behind upgraded ventilated cladding, basic insulation, and opening up enclosed spaces to cross ventilation can drastically improve a home’s performance without major changes to the existing fabric.

-Sam Crawford Architects often recommends upgraded insulation in attics, walls, and floors, along with air sealing around doors, windows, and ducts to create a tighter envelope that still allows for air flow but keeps your conditioned air in — and extremes of weather out.
+Sam Crawford Architects often recommends upgraded insulation in attics, walls, and floors, along with air sealing around doors, windows, and ducts to create a tighter envelope while maintaining airflow,

 2. Window and door upgrades

 Single-glazed windows or drafty doors are major energy drains.
 Replacing doors or windows with high-performance, energy-efficient models can dramatically improve comfort and reduce heating and cooling costs.
-The key for cost savings for windows and doors is to replace the window in the same opening wherever possible.
+The key to cost savings is replacing windows in their existing openings wherever possible.

 Thoughtful design enables new windows to enhance natural light and improve the comfort of your home.
 Where selected windows are moved or enlarged, the architectural impact is even greater.